Listen to Me! Hawaii

 Lori Wiley, AuD, PhD, CCC-A, Audiologist

 The LTM Hawaii Conference will be comprised of 3 in-person days and 2 virtual days.
-The in-person days will be November 11—13, 2022.
+The in-person days will be November 11—13, 2022, hosted at the Kroc Center in Ewa Beach, Oahu.
+Virtual days are Saturday, November 5, 2022 and Saturday, November 19, 2022.

 The curriculum, content, and structure will predominantly be the same as the LTM California Conference, while also including customized content for families living in Hawaii.